French Comparative Literature, MA

 This program is not currently accepting applications.

-The MA in French comparative literature provides students with an opportunity to develop an advanced knowledge of French and of Francophone and other world literatures, histories and major works.
-Students also develop a sound knowledge of the traditions, aims and methods of scholarly research in the field.
+The Master of Arts program in French comparative literature provides you with an opportunity to develop an advanced knowledge of French and of Francophone and other world literatures, histories and major works.
+You also develop a sound knowledge of the traditions, aims and methods of scholarly research in the field.

 30 credit hours including the required applied project course (FRE 593) and a written comprehensive exam